 For clients who find it difficult to express themselves verbally, I can also work creatively using different mediums such as Sand tray, photography and memory jars to help them find a map to their journey of healing, training I received through working with bereaved clients at Longfield Hospice and also as part of my University training.

-I am an Individual member of the BACP ( British Association of Counselling & Psychotherapy).
-My work is covered by indemnity insurance and I am regularly supervised.
+I am an Registered Member (MBACP) of the BACP ( British Association of Counselling & Psychotherapy).
+My work is covered by indemnity insurance and regular supervision.

 Training, qualifications & experience

 BA ( Hons) Humanistic & Integrative Counselling